CVS beats Q1 expectations, cuts outlook after buying spree

 CVS Health runs a drugstore chain with nearly 10,000 locations.
 It manages prescription drug plans for big clients like insurers and employers, and it provides coverage for more than 25 million people through its Aetna arm.

-The company's total revenue jumped 11% to $85.3 billion in the first quarter.
-Adjusted earnings totaled $2.20 per share.
+In the first quarter, total revenue jumped 11% to $85.28 billion.
+Earnings adjusted for one-time items came in at $2.20 per share.

 Analysts predicted earnings of $2.09 per share on $80.79 billion in revenue.

 CVS Health Corp. also said Wednesday that operating income fell nearly 3% to $3.45 billion in the quarter due to another write-down from its Omnicare long-term care business.
-CVS Health CEO Karen Lynch said last fall that the company was exploring strategic alternatives for that business.
+Lynch said last fall that the company was exploring strategic alternatives for that business.

-Shares of CVS Health, Woonsocket, Rhode Island, slipped nearly 2% before the opening bell Wednesday.
+Shares of CVS Health, based in Woonsocket, Rhode Island, fell 3% to $70.39 Wednesday morning after markets opened.
+Broader indexes were climbing.